 As summer draws to a close and the days shorten, a hint of melancholy may arise in the gardener.
 This is the end-of-summer blues, a nostalgia for the past splendour of the garden in full bloom.
 Rather than fearing the end of summer, rejoice!
 While many plants fall asleep after the summer heat, others continue to bloom tirelessly or are just beginning to flourish.
-From ephemeral annuals to late-flowering perennials and long-lasting varieties, through flowering shrubs and summer bulbs, your garden is far from going into hibernation.
+From ephemeral annuals to late-flowering perennials and long-lasting varieties, as well as flowering shrubs and summer bulbs, your garden is far from going into hibernation.
 Salvias, Echinaceas, Sedums, Lavateras, and Hydrangeas, combined with the last blooms of annuals, extend the show!
 These late flowers bring new life to the garden when most plants take their bow.
 In the late season, they come to the rescue of the depressed gardener and flourish with renewed vigour.
 Let’s discover these long-lasting flowers that bloom from the end of summer until autumn to extend the beautiful season!

 - Petunias, Surfinias and Calibrachoas are remarkable for their generous and continuous flowering lasting from May until the first frosts.
 With their trumpet-shaped flowers, bicoloured, tricoloured, or striped, they offer a myriad of vivid and deep or pastel colours, sometimes even bordering on kitsch.